nagaraj-devops/cicd-demo/README.md

 # cicd-demo
-SImple application demo for ci cd
+Simple application demo for ci cd

+# About App
+This is a Flask app running on port 5000!
+On Docker on AWS!